AUNewGen/jewelry-store-challenge-/README.md

 well)
 • Please use best practices everywhere

+**Note: In case you are only comfortable with asp.net core please create a REST API with different endpoint, write postman testcases to simulate the workflow.

 Below are the suggested screens for your reference. please feel free to create new UI/UX based on your preference.

-Note: In case you are only comfortable with asp.net core please create a REST API with different endpoint, write postman testcases to simulate the workflow.

 ## :arrow_down: